immutable/ts-immutable-sdk/examples/README.md

 ## Tests

-All examples should be covered by e2e tests to ensure they successfully do the action the code sample is showing in the docs site.
+All examples should be covered by basic e2e tests to ensure they at least render the examples.
+Ideally they would also have e2e tests that prove the functionality that you're trying to show works.
+Depending on what you're doing in the examples, it may be difficult to e2e test certain things e.g. logging in with Passport.
+For this reason, testing of functionality with e2e testing is recommended if practical, but not required.

 Install `@playwright/test` as a dev dependency for the e2e tests.